BelimFaux/extendible_hashing/README.md

 ## Output

-If the Program isn't run nonverbose, after every change to the Set, it will be printed out.
+If the Program isn't run nonverbose, after every change to the Set, it will be printed out (equivalent to running `p`).
 The Format for printing is definde by the `dump()` method, and includes every directory, and the bucket that it points to (-> if its the only (or first) Directory pointing to that Bucket, or ~> followed by the first Directory, pointing to that Bucket else) as well as the Elements inside the Buckets and info like size, offset, local/global depth etc.

 For example a Set like this: